qmonnet/whirl-offload/_posts/2016-07-17-openstate-stateful-packet-processing.md

 STEP\_1) _and_ the second (_Event_) column is matched by the packet (e.g. TCP
 dst port = 2222).

-The second bloc of columns gathers two columns, _Action_ and _Next state_.
+The second block of columns gathers two columns, _Action_ and _Next state_.
 So once the matching row has been determined with the state and events associated to the packet, the corresponding action, found in the third column, is applied (e.g. Drop); and at last the state for this flow is modified, as indicated by